Farrah Abraham Says Jenelle Evans Called Her For Advice After Being Fired From ‘Teen Mom’

 As many fans may remember, Abraham sued MTV following her dismissal from the show and settled out of court for an undisclosed amount of money.

 “She was like, ‘How did you win that court thing?’
-I was like, ‘It’s not how, it’s what you pay attention to.
+I was like, ‘It’s not how, it’s what you pay attention to.’
 If you’re busy running around worried about press and relevancy and all this and not contracts, not what matters.
 I’m business,” Farrah added of her conversation with Jenelle, who may be looking to pull a similar move and get lawyers involved over her firing.

 View this post on Instagram